Alice S. Whittemore

-Alice Segers Whittemore is an American epidemiologist and biostatistician who studies the effects of genetics and lifestyle on cancer, following an earlier career as a pure mathematician studying group theory.
-She works as a professor of health research and policy and of biomedical data science at Stanford University, and has served as president of the International Biometric Society.
+Alice Segers Whittemore (July 5, 1936 – December 2, 2025) was an American epidemiologist and biostatistician who studied the effects of genetics and lifestyle on cancer, following an earlier career as a pure mathematician studying group theory.
+She worked as a professor of health research and policy and of biomedical data science at Stanford University, and served as president of the International Biometric Society.